 Baseline: In the CHNA survey, respondents were asked, "Was there a time when you needed care but were not able to get it?"
-Access to four types of care were assessed: medical care, prescription medications, dental care, and counseling.
-Survey results show that 15% of the population did not have access to medical care when needed; 15% of the population did not have access to prescription medications when needed; 16% of the population did not have access to dental care when needed; and 14% of the population did not have access to counseling when needed.
+Access to four types of care were assessed: medical care, prescription medications, dental care and counseling.

-MEASURMENT PROGRESS for 2023 (1) Executive leadership support of Auburn Gresham Development Corporation (1) Attends monthly meetings and attend one community event with the Board.
-(2) Increase MFM (maternal fetal medicine) outreach to area FQHCs (2) FY23 MFM served 445 patients from local FQHC clinics and 186 deliveries.
+MEASURMENT PROGRESS for 2024 (1) Executive leadership support of Auburn Gresham Development Corporation (1) CNO continues membership on another neighborhood community Board.
+(2) Increase MFM (maternal fetal medicine) outreach to area FQHCs (2) MFM served 421 patients from local FQHC clinics and 212 deliveries.

 Mental Health was the highest rated health need among respondents to both the OSF LCMMC community survey (n=387) and the Alliance for Health Equity community input survey (n=233).
 As of 2019, 15% of community members in the OSF LCMMC service area self-reported "poor" mental health and 18% reported having depression. (source: Behavioral Risk Factor Surveillance Survey (BRFSS)) Local, state, and national analyses also show that stress and mental health conditions have increased during the COVID-19 pandemic.
 In Chicago, the rate of self-reported "serious psychological distress" increased from 6.6% in 2018 to 10% in 2020.
-Among communities in the OSF LCMMC service area, 16.6% of residents in Chicago Lawn reported serious psychological distress, 15% in Auburn-Gresham, and 14.6% in Chatham.
-Mental illness (in particular bipolar and depressive disorders) and substance use disorders (especially alcohol and opioid use disorders) are 2 of the top 3 most frequent and resource-intensive diseases driving hospitalizations for Medicaid enrollees (analysis by the University of Illinois at Chicago (UIC) for HFS Healthcare Transformation Collaboratives, focused on south and west Chicago and Cook County).
+Among communities in the OSF LCMMC service area, 16.6% of residents in Chicago Lawn reported serious psychological distress, 15% in Auburn-Gresham and 14.6% in Chatham.
+Mental illness (in particular bipolar and depressive disorders) and substance use disorders (especially alcohol and opioid use disorders) are two of the top three most frequent and resource-intensive diseases driving hospitalizations for Medicaid enrollees (analysis by the University of Illinois at Chicago (UIC) for HFS Healthcare Transformation Collaboratives, focused on south and west Chicago and Cook County).
 As of 2019, 20% of community members in the OSF LCMMC service area reported drinking at levels considered to be binge drinking. (source: Behavioral Risk Factor Surveillance Survey (BRFSS)).
 Opioid overdoses increased significantly from 2019 to 2020 across both Chicago and suburban Cook County.
 There were 487 opioid-involved overdose deaths in suburban Cook County in 2020, a 36% increase from 2019.
 There were 1062 opioid involved overdose deaths in Chicago in 2020, a 50% increase from 2019.
-Citywide opioid overdose mortality in 2020 was 39.2 per 100,000.
-Within the OSF LCMMC service area, several communities have substantially higher rates: Auburn Gresham (58.0), Roseland (59.8), Chatham (75.5), and West Englewood (78.4
+The citywide opioid overdose mortality in 2020 was 39.2 per 100,000.
+Within the OSF LCMMC service area, several communities have substantially higher rates: Auburn Gresham (58.0), Roseland (59.8), Chatham (75.5) and West Englewood (78.4).

-Respondents to the OSF LCMMC community survey rated Mental Health the most important health need (n=387).
+Respondents to the OSF LCMMC community survey rated mental health the most important health need (n=387).

 Goal: Increase the awareness of mental health within the community and educate the consumer on the availability of resources in OSF LCMMC service area.
-Support for providers with access to mental health resources in community.
+Support for providers with access to mental health resources in the community.

-Outcome Measure: To decrease the number of patients self-reporting to have experienced depression by 2%.
+Outcome Measure: To decrease the number of patients self-reporting to have experienced depression by 2%